gsoules/AvantSearch/README.md

 Search by File, Collection, Features | Not in the current release. | Yes

 ## Dependencies
-The AvantSearch plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed.
+The AvantSearch plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed and activated.
 AvantCommon contains common logic used by [AvantSearch](https://github.com/gsoules/AvantSearch) and [AvantRelationships](https://github.com/gsoules/AvantRelationships).